tkvangorder/redis-shared-cache-sample/readme.md

 - I recommend using a tool like redis desktop manager to connect to your redis instance to examine how the keys and objects are being stored.
 - Postman is another tool that makes it convenient when calling the various rest endpoints in the examples and the file "Caching Samples.postman_collection.json" can be imported into postman.
 - This project uses maven and can be built via "mvn clean package"
-- The instructions walk you through the scenarios via the command line, but I highly recommend importing this project into your favorite IDE, which also
+- The instructions walk you through the scenarios via the command line, but I highly recommend importing this project into your favorite IDE as this will make it easy to look at the code.

 ## Version 1 - Running the application without any caching in place.